-Each September the College of Health and Human Sciences and NDSU Nursing at Sanford Health sponsors a scholarship recognition day.
+Each September the College of Health & Human Sciences sponsors a career fair and scholarship recognition day.
 The scholarship ceremony honors students receiving scholarships and donors who award scholarships.
-All students are welcome to attend and scholarship recipients are expected to attend.
+All students are welcome to attend and scholarship recipients are required to attend.